altocodenl/cell/vibey.md

 - I go to the dialogs tab.
 - I start a new dialog to say "please start".
 - The agent starts working, spawning another agent.

+Flow #4:

+- I open vibey, already with a project.
+- I can delete the project.
+- Any agents running in that project are stopped.
+- The folder is deleted.

 TODO: